background

 • Keep track of users that are most active and connect with them.

-1. Post-Mortem Your Churned Customers
+1. Post-Moderm Your Churned Customers

 1. Monitor Engagement and Sentiment in Real Time